SUBCHAPTER V CHAPTER 11

 I am sure you have read all over the internet about the potential costs for a full Chapter 11 reorganization and find the costs a bit unappealing.
 The SBRA attempts to remove a lot of the cost hurdles.
 First, there will be no unsecured creditors committee and committee attorney that would costs the business money.
 Second, there are no quarterly U.S. Trustee fees that will costs the business money.
 The SBRA also waives a lot of the formality requirements to keep the costs down, like the need for a Disclosure Statement.
 The intent is to also speed up the proceeding to keep fees and costs down.

 Our office takes pride in keeping non-Subchapter V bankruptcy case fees and costs as low as possible.
 We were even featured in a Wall Street Journal article titled The $12,473 Corporate Reorganization that ran in April 2015 to show that Chapter 11 proceeding can be successful and affordable.
-Given our ability to be successful in regular small business Chapter 11 proceedings while also keeping them affordable I only recommend making the Subchapter V election in a few very specific scenarios.
+Given our ability to be successful in regular small business Chapter 11 proceedings while also keeping them affordable, I take the time with each client to help them decide if a traditional style case or new Subchapter V makes the most sense for their situation.

 The first scenario where a Subchapter V makes sense is where an individual has taken out a loan, usually an SBA loan, and as additional collateral they have placed a mortgage on the individuals homestead property.
 Under Subchapter V, a mortgage on a homestead that was taken out for business purposes and not to purchase the property can be modified and in certain circumstances entirely removed.
 This is not the case in a typical Chapter 11 proceeding.